 The proposed development falls within the Commission's permit jurisdiction because no certified Local Coastal Program (LCP) covers the project area.
 The Commission's standard of review for development in an uncertified area is the Chapter 3 policies of the Coastal Act.
 Staff is recommending that the Commission APPROVE the permit amendment with special conditions relating to permit compliance, annual monitoring reports, archaeological resources, protection of water quality, timing of the project, and future improvements.
-As conditioned, the proposed development will result in the restoration of 1.53 acres of habitat, including 0.40 acres of wetland to compensate (4:1 ratio) for the degradation of a 0.10-acre wetland that occurred during the construction of the new pump station.
+As conditioned, the proposed development will result in the restoration of 1.43 acres of habitat, including 0.40 acres of wetland to compensate (4:1 ratio) for the degradation of a 0.10-acre wetland that occurred during the construction of the new pump station.
 The applicant agrees with the recommendation.
+See Page Three for the motion to carry out the recommendation.